Francis Slay: Term as mayor

 Slay defeated incumbent mayor Clarence Harmon and former mayor Freeman Bosley Jr. in the Democratic Primary in 2001.
 During his first term, he oversaw significant residential redevelopment within the city, including the redevelopment of the Washington Avenue Loft District.
 Slay then negotiated the construction of Busch Stadium, the new St. Louis Cardinals baseball stadium in downtown St. Louis, and the re-districting of aldermanic wards required after the 2000 census.
 The Slay administration and its public and private partners have received national and international recognition for St. Louis's renaissance.
 In May 2007, Downtown St. Louis's revitalization was the subject of a Preserve America Presidential Award, the nation's highest award for historic preservation.
 In 2011, Citygarden won the Urban Land Institute's prestigious Amanda Burden Urban Open Space award.
+During his term as mayor, he hired Dianne White Clatto as a special assistant.